HOW DOES SCHOOL ATHLETICS WORK ?

 6. There are TWO CHAMPIONSHIPS at COUNTY LEVEL -

 7. There is NO FURTHER PROGRESSION FOR ATHLETES IN THE MINORS SECTION.

-Northumberland is rated as a D-county and is allowed to take a maximum of 24 athletes to the championships (New 2017).The ESAA publishes ENTRY STANDARDS (ES) for every event and athletes should gain those standards in order to qualify for selection.
+8. ATHLETES COMING FIRST and SECOND in the (Senior) County Championships are automatically selected to represent Northumberland at the INTER COUNTIES MEETING with Durham, Cumbria, Cleveland and North Yorkshire which normally takes place the following weekend.
+IMMEDIATELY AFTER THE INTER COUNTIES MEETING the Northumberland Team is selected to represent the county at the English Schools' AA Track & Field Championships.
+Northumberland is rated as a D-county and is allowed to take a maximum of 24 athletes to the championships.The ESAA publishes ENTRY STANDARDS (ES) for every event and athletes should gain those standards in order to qualify for selection.

 9. At the NATIONAL CHAMPIONSHIPS, at INTERMEDIATE LEVEL ONLY, the first two athletes are selected to represent England at the Schools' International, organised by the Schools' International Athletic Board (SIAB).

-Also the TF CUP ages are different too:
+Also the TF CUP ages are DIFFERENT too:

 Performances are scored on a POINTS TABLE (rather like decathlon) and finishing position in an event is not as important.

 HOW DOES SCHOOL CROSS COUNTRY WORK ?

 Age-Groups & Districts: They are the same as for athletics above.